 Adultery is a whole other subject, and even grounds for divorce but divorce was only ever allowed due to the hardness of people’s hearts.
 God is looking for commitment from the sheep of His flock, (Commitment to Him, and to loving others as He does.) but we live in a throw away world, so this exception was made by Moses.
 Jesus, however stated that the two have become one flesh, so they are no longer two, but one, therefore what God joined together let no one separate.
 If a man leaves his wife and remarries he is guilty of adultery, and if she divorces her husband and marries another man she too commits adultery.
 (Mark 10:2-12)

 Eliminating now the harshest of scenarios, if a husband is failing to be that godly example and leader in the home, the woman’s submission, and her loyalty to God may win her husband back to the Lord.
 Really, the woman is held to take the lead by living in a way that honors God.
-You’d have to have a firm grasp on love to understand this concept.
-This is God love; a love that is willing to sacrifice, and to put your husband–and therefore God– first, even when he is not fulfilling his role well.
+You’d have to have a firm understanding of love to understand this concept.
+This is God love; it’s a love that is willing to sacrifice, putting your husband–and therefore God– first, even when he is not fulfilling his role well.

 There will undoubtedly be times that you or your spouse (Even both.) don’t perfectly fulfill your commitment to one another.
 In this case you are still held to love and submit.
 As difficult as that may sound, it’s really no more difficult (Infact it’s far less difficult.) than what Jesus endured himself, for those who would accept Him.
 He was beaten, nailed to a cross, and suffered a painful death, and somehow we believe we deserve better for ourselves than what our Savior endured.
 By not obeying we’re in effect saying that He deserves less than we do.

 A Marriage that endures to the end is the absolute, and most glaring image of God’s love.
-Maybe if we understood this it would be of far greater importance to us, as believers.
-Far too often though, we view love in fanciful ideals, and something to be felt and received.
+Maybe if we understood this it would be of far greater importance to us as believers.
+Far too often though, we view love in fanciful ideals.
 (Like the mindless drivel of romance novels.
 Don’t read that garbage by the way, it lies.)
-Love however–in the way we should understand it–is something far more wonderful, goes beyond feelings and is a gift to be given.
+Love however–in the way we should understand it–is something far more wonderful, goes beyond mere feelings and is a gift to be given.
 If both husband and wife could fully grasp this understanding, the bond would be untouchable, and marriage would be what it should be.

 The truth is difficult to refute, and is open plainly before us.
 Still, the choice is ours to ‘Honor and Obey’, (ultimately God), or drop the ball entirely.